 A unique way to see the park is to take a ride on the miniature train around the park.
 Visit the Mountain Glory Station, and then play miniature golf.
 Both of these are seasonal attractions, and admission fees apply.

-The four seasons each have their own distinctive beauty, so the landscape here on the mountain is ever changing as one season changes to another.
-The park hosts special events to celebrate the seasons, including the Butterfly Festival, Mountainfest craft show, and Christmas on the Mountain.
-Join the fun at these seasonal offerings and take home special memories of your time spend here.
+The four seasons each have their own distinctive beauty, so the landscape here on the mountain is ever changing as one season leads to another.
+The park hosts special events including the Butterfly Count, Hamfest (Annual Amateur Radio Festival), Rod Run (Classic & Antique Car Festival), and Christmas on the Mountain.
+Join the fun at these fantastic things to do in western Arkansas and take home special memories of your time spent here.

-The City of Mena, located just 13 miles east of the park, offers a city park with two spring-fed ponds.
-In the heart of the park stands a historic cabin.
-A block from the city park is the old Kansas City Southern depot that features a train museum and the offices of the Mena/Polk County Chamber of Commerce.
-Several antique shops can be enjoyed downtown.
+The City of Mena, Ark., located just 13 miles east of the park, boasts a city park with two spring-fed ponds, a historic cabin. and a block away is the old Kansas City Southern depot that features a train museum and the Mena/Polk County Chamber of Commerce.
+Downtown find severall antique shops can be enjoyed downtown.
 Near Mena are Lum & Abner's Jot-Em-Down Store, the Little Missouri Falls, Cossatot River State Park-Natural Area, and other attractions.